Travel report: The Five Rivers Cycle Route

 Day 3: Neumarkt - Riedenburg, approx. 60 km

-Along the Ludwig-Danube-Main Canal, which is no longer used for navigation, we drove a long beautiful stretch as if in a green tunnel to Berching, the historic town with the preserved town wall, 4 gates and 13 towers.
+On the Ludwig-Danube-Main Canal, which is no longer used for shipping, we cycled a long, beautiful stretch as if in a green tunnel to Berching, the historic town with the preserved town wall, 4 gates and 13 towers.
 The opera composer Christoph Willibald Gluck was born here.
-For once we associated the name with beer garden, but we still had water in the luggage bag.
-On the way, we passed the important factory facilities of the Max Bögl company.
-In Plankstetten, however, we did not pass the Benedictine abbey.
-We descended and admired the huge complex, which is being lavishly restored with many subsidies.
-Max Bögl was also present here with large machines and vehicles.
-The seemingly self-sufficient abbey has a very beautiful church, meeting places, its own agriculture, workshops, a restaurant and a large organic farm store.
-Since it was already after 12 o'clock, we decided to take a lunch break here.
+For once, we associated the name with a beer garden, but we still had water in our panniers.
+On the way, we passed the important factories of the Max Bögl company.

 Ludwig-Danube-Main Canal

-In the organic store we had a fresh giant roll with a giant slice of the best Leberkäse for only 2 €.
-In addition, we drank Bioradler from the bottle with a view of the large abbey courtyard and were well satiated with feast for the eyes and stomach.
-The world seemed to be in order here, not only because of the large portions, but particularly because of the information-joyful, good-humored Franconians around and because of the neatness of nature and localities.
-We needed a while of driving back and forth after the monastery, because we had not immediately discovered the cycle path sign hidden behind a corner of the monastery wall.
+In the organic food store, we had a giant fresh bread roll with a huge slice of the best Leberkäs for just €2.
+We drank Bioradler from the bottle with a view of the large abbey courtyard and were well satisfied with a feast for the eyes and stomach.
+All seemed right with the world here, not only because of the large portions but especially because of the informative, good-humored Franconians around us and the well-kept nature and villages.
+After the monastery, it took us a while to cycle back and forth because we hadn't immediately spotted the cycle path sign hidden behind a corner of the monastery wall.

 Show more Show less